sanjida4/make-my-trip-client/README.md

 #Make My Trip

-It's a website for people who love to travel around the country even around the world.
+A website for people who loves to travel.
+It has-
+1. React
+2. Router
+3. Auth (firebase integrated)
+4. API connection with localhost (node and mongodb)
+5. Payment Gateway